 There are times when we want to select the link in the address bar to share but using the mouse to do it can be cumbersome at times.
 This shortcut should definitely speed things up.

 28. Hide/Unhide Bookmarks Bar: Ctrl+Shift+B

 Not everyone wants to see the bookmarks bar all the time and thus, you can easily show or hide it with this shortcut.

 29. Page up and Page down: Alt/Search+Up or Down

 This is a fairly common shortcut but since Chromebook keyboards don’t feature dedicated keys for this, it’s important you know this shortcut.

-22. See a map of all Chromebook shortcuts: Ctrl+Alt+?
+30. See a Map of All Chromebook Shortcuts: Ctrl+Alt+?

 This is the ultimate shortcut for Chrome OS, as it lets you check all the shortcuts there are, in a great visual form.
 It opens up a virtual keyboard and you can then hold Ctrl or Shift or Search or hold them together to see what shortcuts are available.

-Speed up your Chrome OS experience with these Chromebook shortcuts
+Speed up Chrome OS Experience with These Chromebook Shortcuts

 There are a number of other Chromebook shortcuts but they are the basic ones, which we are pretty sure you’d know from your Windows and Mac experience.
-According to us, these are the Chromebook shortcuts you should be knowing for sure.
+According to us, these are the best Chromebook shortcuts you should know and use in 2019 to become more productive.
 So, try them out on your Chromebook and you can thank us later.